SConnolly1886/Gmane/README.md

 Running gmodel.py works as follows:

-Mac: python3 gmodel.py
-Win: gmodel.py

-Loaded allsenders 1588 and mapping 28 dns mapping 1
+'''Loaded allsenders 1588 and mapping 28 dns mapping 1
 1 2005-12-08T23:34:30-06:00 ggolden22@mac.com
 251 2005-12-22T10:03:20-08:00 tpamsler@ucdavis.edu
 501 2006-01-12T11:17:34-05:00 lance@indiana.edu
-751 2006-01-24T11:13:28-08:00 vrajgopalan@ucmerced.edu
+751 2006-01-24T11:13:28-08:00 vrajgopalan@ucmerced.edu'''
 ...

 The gmodel.py program does a number of data cleaing steps

 Domain names are truncated to two levels for .com, .org, .edu, and .net other domain names are truncated to three levels.
-So si.umich.edu becomes umich.edu and caret.cam.ac.uk becomes cam.ac.uk.
-Also mail addresses are forced to lower case and some of the @gmane.org address like the following
+Also mail addresses are forced to lower case.

-   arwhyte-63aXycvo3TyHXe+LvDLADg@public.gmane.org

-are converted to the real address whenever there is a matching real email address elsewhere in the message corpus.

 If you look in the content.sqlite database there are two tables that allow you to map both domain names and individual email addresses that change over the lifetime of the email list.
-For example, Steve Githens used the following email addresses over the life of the Sakai developer list:

-s-githens@northwestern.edu
-sgithens@cam.ac.uk
-swgithen@mtu.edu

-We can add two entries to the Mapping table

-s-githens@northwestern.edu ->  swgithen@mtu.edu
-sgithens@cam.ac.uk -> swgithen@mtu.edu

-And so all the mail messages will be collected under one sender even if they used several email addresses over the lifetime of the mailing list.

-You can also make similar entries in the DNSMapping table if there are multiple DNS names you want mapped to a single DNS.
-In the Sakai data I add the following
-mapping:

-iupui.edu -> indiana.edu

-So all the folks from the various Indiana University campuses are tracked together

 You can re-run the gmodel.py over and over as you look at the data, and add mappings to make the data cleaner and cleaner.
 When you are done, you will have a nicely